 Really, you need to focus on pages, as they are the static part of you website!

 Pages can also be placed as a subpage to a Main page and otther pages, we will go into more details once we get started on how to structure your website.

-Managing page orders is with this Plugin as simple as dragging and dropping, but don’t forget the hit save afterwards…
+Managing page orders is with this Plugin as simple as dragging and dropping them in the correct order and then choose Sort by Order…